 I was not terribly successful in LA.
 I moved to Montreal.
 I was supposed to become a film director.
 People didn't think my short films were all that.
-Film and TV dried up; I went into games.
+I wrote Canadian film and tv until our little pond dried up.
+I went into games.
 And that's a successful trajectory.

 I had a first marriage.
 Didn't work out.
 Second marriage is amazing.
 And that's a success story.

 One of the worst relationships I ever had was after I did a "U can make anything happen if you rly mean it!!!" type life seminar.
 Oh, my God, were we bad for each other.
 I don't think she even liked me.
 At one point she told me she didn't like how I drank water.

 But we stuck at it because we could make anything happen.
 Until we came to our senses.

 Sticking to this notion of perseverance at all costs made us stay with a relationship that was fundamentally no good.

 I knew an actress in Hollywood who was really terrific.
 She had a transparent quality; her emotions just popped.
 But it never happened for her.
 Maybe she didn't audition well?

 She quit to go into raising money for playgrounds that are accessible for disabled kids.
 That is awesome.
 I know another good actress who quit to become a pastry chef.
 That is also awesome.

 Point is: if your aircraft is burning, bail.
 Don't kick yourself for jumping out of a burning plane.
 If your only legacy is the kind things you do for other people, and the joy you took in sunsets and fresh bread, you will have lived a good life.